 Abstract: An abstract describing the document’s contents and main conclusions.
 On submission of the final version this should be entered into the relevant field in the repository metadata.

-The document title must be repeated into the header and before submitting a new version to the document repository the date and filename fields in the header must be updated.

 Access to internal or confidential documents is controlled at SSO group level, with SSO IDs being assigned to particular groups depending on their permissions to view or modify documents.
 Public documents are available to all, without restriction or the requirement to log in.
 Restricted documents can only be viewed and/or modified by logging in using an account with the correct permissions.

 Repository Metadata

 When creating the entry in the document repository there are a number of compulsory metadata fields that need to be completed.
-These should be copied from the document metadata where duplicated:
+Where possible these values should be copied from the corresponding document metadata.
+The Repository Metadata includes the following items:

 Title